Life Looks Fine. But Something Feels Out of Sync.

 That's where I come in.

 I work with women through private one-on-one coaching, small group programs, and immersive retreats.
-What's right for you depends on where you are and what this season is asking of you.
+There's no single right way in, just the one that feels right for where you are right now.

-I spent over 20 years in quantitative research and strategy - promotions, big clients, work I was genuinely good at.
+I spent over 20 years in quantitative research and strategy, first at a market research consultancy, then running my own consulting business, working with Fortune 500 companies along the way.
+The promotions came.
+The repeat clients came.
 By every external measure, I was succeeding.
-And yet there it was: that quiet, persistent hum.
-That feeling of "is this all there is?".
+And still, there it was: that quiet, persistent hum.
+That feeling of "is this all there is?"

 © 2025 Sparking Positivity | Fort Collins, CO